Longtime Baltimore Orioles owner Peter Angelos dies at 94

 BALTIMORE (AP) — Peter Angelos, owner of a Baltimore Orioles team that endured long losing stretches and shrewd proprietor of a law firm that won high-profile cases against industry titans, died Saturday.
 He was 94.

 Angelos had been ill for several years.
-His family announced his death in a statement thanking the caregivers “who brought comfort to him in his final years.”
+His family announced his death in a statement released by the Orioles that thanked the caregivers “who brought comfort to him in his final years.”

 Angelos’ death comes as his son, John, is in the process of selling the Orioles to a group headed by Carlyle Group Inc. co-founder David Rubenstein.
 Peter Angelos’ public role diminished significantly in his final years.
 According to a lawsuit involving his sons in 2022, he had surgery after his aortic valve failed in 2017.